BehindTheMusicTree/audiometa/docs/METADATA_FORMATS.md

 - **Chunk Structure**: Each field is a sub-chunk with size and data
 - **Word Alignment**: Data padded to word boundaries (2-byte alignment)
 - **UTF-8 Encoding**: Modern implementations use UTF-8

+**Note on `bext` chunk**: The `bext` chunk is a RIFF chunk (follows RIFF chunk structure), but it's separate from the RIFF INFO chunk system.
+It's a BWF-specific chunk that exists at the same level as `fmt`, `LIST`, and `data` chunks, not nested within the INFO chunk.

 ### Standard Fields (FourCC Codes)